How To Safeguard Against Fraud When You Buy Property

 Know the costs

 If your plan is to build a home, then you must explore financing and insurance costs.
 Fire and flood insurance, for example, may be expensive.
 You also must examine such possible costs as property taxes or special assessments levied against the property by private and governmental entities.
 You should thoroughly understand these costs.
-Inquirer whether the property is located in a flood area.
+Inquire whether the property is located in a flood area.
 If so, what safeguards exist?
 Are there adequate drainage facilities to render the property useable for the purpose for which it was offered?
 Will flood insurance be required and, if so, at what cost?
 Is the property even buildable?
 Are there sinkholes on the property?
 All of these items pose challenges to purchasing land.

 Do your homework